facebook/react-native/docs/NativeModulesAndroid.md

 We designed React Native such that it is possible for you to write real native code and have access to the full power of the platform.
 This is a more advanced feature and we don't expect it to be part of the usual development process, however it is essential that it exists.
 If React Native doesn't support a native feature that you need, you should be able to build it yourself.

+### Enable Gradle

+If you plan to make changes in Java code, we recommend enabling [Gradle Daemon](https://docs.gradle.org/2.9/userguide/gradle_daemon.html) to speed up builds.

 ## The Toast Module

 This guide will use the [Toast](http://developer.android.com/reference/android/widget/Toast.html) example.
 Let's say we would like to be able to create a toast message from JavaScript.